quarkscript/linux-armv7-xe303c12-only/README.md

 ```

 #### Example of cross-compiling Void-linux packages
-(looks like xbps is no longer part of void-packages so this example requires Linux with xbps installed or Void-linux)
+(looks like xbps is no longer part of void-packages so this example requires Linux with [xbps-static-bin](https://aur.archlinux.org/packages/xbps-static-bin) installed or Void-linux)
 ```
 git clone https://github.com/void-linux/void-packages.git
 git clone https://github.com/quarkscript/linux-armv7-xe303c12-only.git